-The authors would like to thank Assist.
-Prof. G. Štebe, M.S., from the Faculty of Civil and Geodetic Engineering for the reference-point measurements and B. Jakopin for his valuable comments during the preparation of this article.
+The authors acknowledge the financial support from Slovenian Research Agency (research core funding No. P2-0228) and young researcher founding.
+This research was funded by the European Commission under the CYBERLEGs Plus Plus project (Grant #731931), within the H2020 framework (H2020-ICT-25-2016-2017).
+The authors would like to thank assist.
+G. Štebe M.S. from the Faculty of Civil and Geodetic Engineering for the reference-point measurements and B. Jakopin for his valuable comments during the preparation of this paper.